About Us

 Sanskrit Chanting

 Some Yogaspace teachers share chants or mantras at the end of class.
 Some of these are in Sanskrit and are from Hindu, Sikh or Buddhist practices.
-We acknowledge that many of our teachers learned these chants primarily from North American influences.
+We acknowledge that some of our teachers learned these chants primarily from North American influences.

 Land Acknowldgement